Isiolo County: Demographics

+Religion in Isiolo County

 Infrastructure and transport

-Isiolo covered by 1,185.49 km of earth, 263.7 km of murram and 35 km of bitumen as at 2014.
+Isiolo covers an area of 1,185.49 square kilometres, with 263.7 kilometres of murram road and 35 kilometres of bitumen in 2014.
 There are 1,149 installed letter boxes, 851 rented letter boxes and vacant letter boxes.

-Isiolo airport is one of the key airport in the county.
+Isiolo airport is the major airport in the county.

 Administrative and political units

 As of 2018, the county has two constituencies (Isiolo North Constituency and Isiolo South Constituency), three sub-counties and ten wards.